OmooLab/Omoospace/docs/omoospace.md

 #### Put source files without creation object under Void (optional)

 Most source files have their object, such as rendering images or exporting a 3D model.
 However, some source files are not used as the primary process and have no particular object but have storage needs.
-We put such source files in a special subspace called **Void**, which doesn’t need `Subspace.yml`.
+We put such source files in a unique subspace called **Void**, which doesn’t need `Subspace.yml`.

 !!! note